So you want to climb one of the high-altitude trekking peaks?

-But a word of warning: scaling a high-altitude peak isn’t like taking a stroll through the park.
+But a word of warning: scaling a high-altitude peak isn’t a stroll in the park.

-It requires preparation, training and commitment, which is why my advice is to decide very carefully which peak you want to scale first – you don’t want to do all that work and then have an underwhelming experience.
+It requires preparation, training and commitment, which is why my advice is choosing which peak to scale first is NOT a decision that should be taken lightly – you don’t want to do all that work and then have an underwhelming experience.

 With that in mind, I’ve put together my personal list of the top five high-altitude trekking peaks you must climb before it’s too late.
 Hope you enjoy…

 1. Mount Kilimanjaro, Tanzania (5,895m)

 Kili’s the big one, and one of my favourite trekking peaks to scale (in fact, I’ve scaled it 9 times now).

 It might be cliché to say Kilimanjaro, but it’s just such an incredible experience!

 At nearly 6,000m, Kili is a pretty challenging climb.
 What makes it such a good choice is that it doesn’t require any real technical climbing skill – as long as you’re able to deal with the physical challenge, you’ll be okay.

 As an added challenge, because Kilimanjaro is so high, there’s a genuine risk of altitude sickness, which means acclimatisation is key.